alex308248/591-IoT-3/README.md

 This repo will only include the code running on Raspberry Pi C and requirement files for testing it's correctness.
 Other files in this repo will not be able to run on other Raspberry Pis or laptops during the experiment.

 ## Discription
-* PiC.py: It will subscrib to topics "lightSensor", "threshold" and "Status/RaspberryPiC" and publish "LightStatus", "Status/RaspberryPiC".
-By caculating the difference between lightSensor and threshold, PiC will determine `LightStatus` is `TurnOn` or `TurnOff`.
+* PiC.py: It will subscrib to topics `lightSensor`, `threshold` and `Status/RaspberryPiC` and publish `LightStatus`, `Status/RaspberryPiC`.
+By caculating the difference between lightSensor and threshold, PiC will determine LightStatus is `TurnOn` or `TurnOff`.
 It will also use retain flag and last will message to show it's status is `online` or `offline` by `Status/RaspberryPiC`.
 * PiA-Sample.py: The file will publish lightSensor and threshold randomly, which will be the subscribe topics of PiC.py.
 * laptop2.py: It will subscribe to all of the topics and record the recieved messages in record.txt.
 It will also display messages sent by the broker on these topics along with the timestamps.
+* record.txt: The log file which reocrd all of the messages that recieved by laptop.py.

 ## How to run it locally?
 1. Install Python3, mosquitto and Paho